arcuru/eideticadb/docs/src/user_guide/core_concepts.md

 ## Settings as Subtrees

-In EideticaDB, even configuration is stored as a subtree:
+In Eidetica, even configuration is stored as a subtree:

 - A Tree's settings are stored in a special "settings" KV Store subtree
 - This approach unifies the data model and allows settings to participate in history tracking